 This hybrid is a mix between the Chihuahua and the Miniature Schnauzer.
 And they are some of the best companion dogs you’ll find anywhere.
 And while they’re great companion dogs, you wouldn’t really want them around anyone else.

 They have a very low tolerance for people other than their masters—especially small children.
-In order to prevent any issues, you’ll need to introduce and socialize these pups at early an age as possible.
+In order to prevent any issues, you’ll need to introduce and socialize these pups at as early an age as possible.

 12. Labrahuahua (Labrador Retriever x Chihuahua Mix)